Published in Marketing and Strategy Terms by MBA Skool Team

 360 degree brandingis a branding effort which tries to include the brand identity into a holistic approach so that the brand is in touch with and visible to the customers at all the times.
 It’s all about creating a distinctive brand philosophy which is centred on consumers.
 It helps to anticipate all aspects of consumer needs.
 Especially when brand is fairly new it needs to be present everywhere to build a brand image.

-360 degree branding is a combination of integrated marketing and web 2.0 usages.
+360 degree branding is a combination of integrated marketing communications and web 2.0 usages.

 A web 2.0 usage pays more attention to customer rating and social media as consumers talk about the brand outside of the boundaries of the brand

 A 360 degree branding has various elements like print, media, broadcast, email, phone etc

 A brand manager has to ensure that each of these elements should run according to the essence of the brand and the marketing strategy.

 For example: In Social media apart from posting messages, we can also establish conversation, get a feedback from user, collect big data, or even manage issues and complaints.